metabase/metabase/docs/troubleshooting-guide/my-dashboard-is-slow.md

 Similarly, you probably don't need indexes for simple tables with a few tens of thousands of rows, but you almost certainly *do* if you have a few million rows.
 All of this is very dependent on the underlying database: Redshift can easily handle millions of rows with thousands of columns, but MySQL or PostgreSQL may require a star schema designed for OLAP to deliver the performance you need.

-## Is the answer to your question not being cached?
+## Is Metabase not caching the answer to your question?

 **Root cause:** By default caching is disabled so that we always re-run every question.
 However, if your data is only being updated every few seconds or minutes, you will improve performance by enabling caching.
 Note that: